Skip to main content

 When you select a namespace to back up, Portworx Backup auto-detects all the provisioners associated with the applications installed on that namespace and lists them here.

 • Volume snapshot class: lists all the volume snapshot class (VSC) resources.
-Portworx Backup's default VSC gets selected if no value is selected here and there exists only one default VSC per provisioner.
-If there are multiple snapshot classes in the cluster for the same provisioner, drop-down lists all the available volume snapshot classes.
+The default VSC is selected if no value is specified, and there is only one default VSC per provisioner.
+If there are multiple snapshot classes in the cluster for the same provisioner, the drop-down lists all available volume snapshot classes.

 This field can have the following values: